tanzu-end-to-end/end-to-end-workshop/home/workshop/content/setup-environment.md

 If you don't see the Pet Clinic interface at first, go back to your Concourse tab and ensure that the `continuous-delivery` job completed successfully.

 # SaaS Services
-For the next sections, you need to make sure to sign-in to cloud.vmware.com with your @vmware.com email address and select the "Tanzu End to End" organization.
+**Important**: For the next sections, it is vital that you  make sure to sign-in to cloud.vmware.com with your **@vmware.com** email address and select the **"Tanzu End to End"** organization.
+Please be careful not to alter the services or configurations of the clusters in these environments as they are shared for the entire End to End Demo Environment.

 Click below to sign in.
 If you can't see this organization, let us know your email address in the [#tsl-end2end](https://vmware.slack.com/archives/C015J3200KU) channel in Slack and we can get you added.
 ```dashboard:open-url
 url: https://cloud.vmware.com
 ```